 Duke of Edinburgh Award

-2018/19 was a huge achievement for the Duke of Edinburgh Award at Kingsley Academy.
+In 2019 (prior to Covid) was a huge achievement for the Duke of Edinburgh Award at Kingsley Academy.
 We saw 54 young people successfully complete one of the levels of award, inclusive of 3 students who have completed their Gold Award and are awaiting their invitation from St. James’ Palace to receive their award from Prince Edward.

 We also saw 12 of our Kingsley Academy sixth form students complete their expedition section of their Gold Award.
 These students hiked through the Dartmoor National Park, enduring extreme winds, fog and dense rain showers.
 Not only did these students show immense determination to complete their expedition, but amazing teamwork and a collectiveness.
 Alongside this, these students have been contributing back to their local community by volunteering at The Mulberry Centre, within West Middlesex Hospital.
 Our students have been a companion for those patients who are receiving lengthy treatments and running coffee mornings to raise valuable funds for the centre.